Backing up Cloud Volumes ONTAP data to Amazon S3

 And you need to have an AWS account for the storage space where your backups will be located.

-The Connector can be installed in an AWS region with full or limited internet access ("standard" or "restricted" mode).
+The Connector must be installed in an AWS region with full or limited internet access ("standard" or "restricted" mode).
 See BlueXP deployment modes for details.

 The IAM role that provides BlueXP with permissions must include S3 permissions from the latest BlueXP policy.
 If the policy does not contain all of these permissions, see the AWS Documentation: Editing IAM policies.